Please support Voices of Humanity as it bids for a heartfelt sense of human unity-and-diversity. We have a plan!

 Click the donate button on the right to give.

 Make your gift work twice.
-There is a powerful fundraising angle coming for the Voices of Humanity project in 2018.
+There is a powerful fundraising angle in the works for the Voices of Humanity project.
 To incentivize participation, new grant and donor money will be funneled through the participants to the organization of their choice.

 Organizations eligible to receive funds include: